 A number of different templates are supplied with XenServer, and these contain all the various configuration settings needed to install a specific guest operating system on a new VM.
 You can also create your own customized templates configured with the appropriate guest operating system, memory, CPU, storage and network settings, and use them to create new VMs.
 See XenServer Virtual Machine User's Guide for a list of the templates/operating systems supported at this release, and for detailed information about the different install mechanisms on Windows and Linux.

 You can view the XenServer templates supplied with the product and any custom templates that you create in the Resources pane.

-In Server View, you can control whether or not XenServer and Custom templates are shown in the Resources pane:
+You can control whether or not to display the XenServer and Custom templates in the Resources pane:

 This displays a tree view of your managed resources in the Resources pane.